Commercial Food Processor Buying Guide

 With safety in mind, look for models with an automatic shut-off, a magnetic safety device that stops the motor as soon as you open the cutter lid and assured that the bowl and/or continuous feed unit is properly attached.

 As with all major purchases, check out the terms of the warranty.
 These can cover parts and labour for one, two or three years.
 The warranty on the motor is often for five years or more.
-Refer to manufacturer specifications.
+Refer to manufacturer specifications and conditions for validating the warranty.

 A food processor designed for commercial kitchens saves valuable labour by reducing prep time whether you slice, dice, chop, whip or emulsify.
 Whatever size your kitchen and food processing needs, the right size and style can significantly reduce the amount of time it takes to get ingredients ready to serve your guests.